OrchardCMS/OrchardCore/README.md

 NuGet package repository hosting for the preview feed is graciously provided by [Cloudsmith](https://cloudsmith.com).

-Cloudsmith is the only fully hosted, cloud-native, universal package management solution, that enables your organization to create, store and share packages in any format, to any place, with total confidence.
+Cloudsmith is the only fully hosted, cloud-native, universal package management solution, that enables your organization to create, store, and share packages in any format, to any place, with total confidence.

 ## Code of Conduct